Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

-If the Faith mystery is the loudest question coming out of the Outlander premiere, the Frank material may be the most quietly important.
+If the Faith mystery is the loudest question coming out of Outlander Season 8, Frank’s book may be the most quietly important.

-That’s what makes this development so interesting.
+That is what makes this development so interesting.
 Frank’s book is not just a plot device.
-It’s not simply a convenient historical breadcrumb pointing toward King’s Mountain.
+It is not simply a convenient historical breadcrumb pointing toward King’s Mountain.
 It is a reminder that Frank — the man left behind, the man who raised Brianna, the man whose face still carries the haunt of Black Jack Randall for Jamie — continues to shape this story long after his death.

 What Frank’s book actually does in the premiere

-On the surface, the function of Frank’s book seems obvious: it gives Jamie information about King’s Mountain and raises the question of his fate in the coming war.
+On the surface, Frank’s book gives Jamie information about King’s Mountain.
+It also raises the question of Jamie’s fate in the coming war.

 That matters, of course.
 Anytime Outlander brings prophecy, history, and Jamie Fraser’s possible death into the same room, the audience is going to pay attention.